Academically and Intellectually Gifted (AIG) Services

 - Enrichment through hands-on STEAM learning experiences

-- Engagement in a variety of clubs including academic-based club activities at the school that have some opportunities for academic competitions (i.e.,Battle of the Books)
+- Engagement in a variety of clubs including academic-based club activities at the school that have some opportunities for academic competitions (i.e.,Bear Book Society)

 Mount Airy Middle School